csoneson/ExploreModelMatrix/README.md

 ## Usage

-To run `ExploreModelMatrix`, simply provide a _data.frame_ with sample information and a design formula:
+The main function in the `ExploreModelMatrix` package is called `exploreModelMatrix`.
+When calling `exploreModelMatrix`, simply provide a _data.frame_ with sample information and a design formula:

 ```
 sampleData <- data.frame(genotype = rep(c("A", "B"), each = 4),